Yooosless/ContactsApp/README.md

 # ContactsApp
-##A Curd Application with Authentication for every curd entry point

-A nodeJS project with Curd functionality and uses mongodb for storing data.
+## A Curd Application with Authentication for every curd entry point,A nodeJS project with Curd functionality and uses mongodb for storing data.

 Two models/dataSchemas with two controllers to each.
 * ```userModel/userController```